from £53 /night help

 This spacious accomodation comprises a very large open plan kitchen/diner/lounge with fold out double sofa bed, a stone inglenook fireplace and wood burning stove.
 The open plan kitchen allows adequate space and facilities to cook and a table to comfortably seat 4 adults.
 From the kitchen french doors lead out to an outside seating area, perfect for al fresco dining.
 This access leads directly onto the footpath a mere 50m from the beach.

 From this large room a spiral stair leads up to a large recently fitted ensuite double bedroom (also access to fold out bed and cot).
 Large french doors give onto a balcony with amazing sea views and additional table and chairs.
 The bedroom sleeps 2 adults.
 Lounge sleeps 2.
-Ideal for 2 (spacious enough for 4 if happy to share ensuite which has access from bedroon and hall) The cost include bedding and towels for 2 guests a supplement is charged for more than 2 guests £15p/head.
+Ideal for 2 (spacious enough for 4 if happy to share ensuite which has access from bedroon and hall 'Jack and Jill') The cost include bedding and towels for 2 guests a supplement is charged for more than 2 guests £15p/head.

 Ironing board/iron/hairdryer available on request